 A Lakeside Lunch

 Once you emerge victorious from your cartel battle it’s time to jump back on the water taxi and meander back through the waterways to the main town for a lakeside lunch at one of Guatapé’s many restaurants and bars.
-You could try local dishes and traditional Colombian food served at La Fogata or for a lighter bite there is always a wealth of street vendors on the waterfront to fulfil your snack requirements.
+You could try local dishes and traditional Colombian food served at La Fogata or for a lighter bite there is always a wealth of street vendors on the waterfront to fulfill your snack requirements.

 Top of the Rock